 However, there are no obvious areas to cut here.
 The ABC team is already efficient and does not have a lot of extra human resources or sinecures.
 Similarly, the office and warehouse space is well suited to the volume of trade and activities, and the lease terms appear to be relatively advantageous considering the location in Oxford.
-There is room to negotiate better terms for the ABC/MSUP agreement, and the North America Manager is presently looking into it.
+There is room to negotiate better terms for the ABC/MSUP agreement, which is actively under consideration.